cb0806151/cbh-mancala/README.md

 - Alternate rules: different common rulesets that can be chosen by the user who starts the game.
 - Make bets optional
 - Possibly change state management systems
-- Learn some ways to optimize the contract
 - add in win logic for emptying the board to the winner
 - Add in take-opposite-house rule
 - Add in extra turn logic